Official Manual

 2. The Ritual Circle

 Shadow layout (3+ players): In games with three or more players, each player’s Shadow is shown split: ghosts on the left are from your left neighbour (who Haunted you from that side), and ghosts on the right are from your right neighbour.
-This lets you see at a glance who Haunted which ghost; especially useful for classes like The Sealbinder (whose Haunted ghosts cannot be moved or Recalled) or The Clown (whose Haunted ghosts can only be Banished by Face or Cleanse).
+This lets you see at a glance who Haunted which ghost; especially useful for classes like The Sealbinder (whose Haunted ghosts cannot be moved with Possess or Mirror, or Recalled) or The Clown (whose Haunted ghosts can only be Banished by Face or Cleanse).
 In a 2‑player game there is only one opponent, so the Shadow is a single zone.

 THE